sparkflows/sparkflows-docs/docs/installation/authentication/sso/saml-onelogin-setup.rst

 SAML OneLogin setup
 ==============

-Below are steps to setup SAML 2.0 OneLogin
+Below are steps to setup SAML 2.0 OneLogin:

-1. Create an account at one Login
+1. Create an account at OneLogin.
-2. SignIn into oneLogin
+2. Sign in to oneLogin.

 .. figure:: ../../../_assets/authentication/oneLoginSignIn.png